Luca Dan Serbanati

 4.The project is an individual research work.

 5. The projects will require substantial time commitment.
-We strongly recommend that students begin working on assignments early.
+We strongly invite students to begin working on assignments early.

 Guidelines to Projects